Gambling Opportunities in Latin America| 21 February, 2020

 Argentina’s neighbours, Chile, are also accommodating when it comes to casinos.
 The Sun Monticello Grand Casino, in San Francisco de Mostazal, is one of the most famous.
 The casino opened in style in 2009, with a performance from Jennifer Lopez and Marc Anthony.
 If you’re visiting Chile for gambling but like the beach, too, the destination will give you the best of both worlds because this casino sits near the beach.
 You can easily do a little sunbathing and head out to the casino later.

 The other Latin American destination which smiles upon casinos is Mexico because gambling has been an active part of Mexican culture since the French tried to colonise it in the 19th century.
-You’ll find casinos in Acapulco and Cancun, complete with slots and gaming tables.
+You’ll find casinos in Acapulco and Cancun, complete with slots and gaming tables – and if you’re not in Latin American you can even visit Topslots South-Africa.
 Monterrey will also receive you with open arms, with its 15 casinos.

 The Brazilians may oppose casinos — if you do happen to walk into a casino in Brazil, note that the casino will be operating illegally — but they’re more receptive to sports betting.
 Betting on horse racing and other sports is legal.